somelinuxguy/monster/README.md

 I also just learned classes and class methods, and had some intro variable scope.

 This is a test.
-Ignore it.
+Ignore me.y